Abdominoplasty and Panniculectomy (Tummy Tuck Procedures)

 While it will take a few months after surgery to realize final results, your body’s new contour will be permanent, providing your weight remains stable.
 An additional benefit for most patients is that changes in their weight do not result in accumulation in the waist as it did before the procedure.

-Follow-up with your surgeon at NYC Surgical Associates is the best way to ensure long-lasting results from your panniculectomy.
+Follow-up with your surgeon at City Surgical Care is the best way to ensure long-lasting results from your panniculectomy.

 What is involved in recovery?